Federal judge swats Aetna-Humana insurer combo

-(AP) — A federal judge has rejected health insurer Aetna‘s plan to buy rival Humana Inc. for about $34 billion and become a major player in the market for Medicare Advantage coverage.
+(AP)– A federal judge has rejected health insurer Aetna’s bid to buy rival Humana on grounds that the deal would hurt competition in hundreds of Medicare Advantage markets, ultimately affecting the price consumers pay for coverage.

-U.S. District Judge John Bates says in an opinion filed Monday that he largely agrees with federal regulators who contended that such a combination would hurt competition.
+U.S. District Judge John Bates said in an opinion filed Monday that federal regulation would probably be “insufficient to prevent the merged firm from raising prices or reducing benefits,” and neither new competitors nor an Aetna plan to sell some of the combined company’s business to another insurer, Molina Healthcare Inc., would be enough to ease competitive concerns.

 Aetna spokesman TJ Crawford said the insurer was reviewing the decision “and giving serious consideration to an appeal after putting forward a compelling case.”